Translated by Lester Somera

 You need to walk through the dressing room barefoot.
 Take off your shoes or slippers.

-What To Be Aware Of After Entering The Sento
+After Entering The Sento

 Onsens can have very slippery floors due to the ingredients in the hot spring water.
 Avoid running.
 Children and pregnant women, in particular, should exercise caution.